Whether you’ve just brought your parrot home or have cared for it for years, parrots can suddenly become scared of everything.

 - Remove the parrot from whatever is scaring it

-- Avoid grabbing it suddenly or force it into its cage
+- Avoid grabbing it suddenly or forcing it into its cage

 - Let your parrot retreat from its source of fear and stay nearby as it calms down

 - Provide distractions, such as toys and treats